papnkukn/remote-serial-port-server/README.md

 4. Also used for crappy serial port drivers for cheap chinese Arduino clones.
 This can be done by running a virtual machine and attaching a USB device.
 Drivers are then installed to the virtual machine instead of host machine.
 5. Using a Raspberry Pi as a remote serial port host, e.g. hosting a WS2300 weather station connected to a Raspberry Pi and controlled from a desktop computer.
 6. Access to a serial port from node-webkit or electron UI frames.
+7. Echo - send received bytes from a serial port immediately back to the serial port.